Eole7/Blosky/README.md

 ## Installation
 - Install the JDK (Java Development Kit) to be able to compile your plugins: https://www.oracle.com/java/technologies/javase-jdk14-downloads.html
-- Download the latest version of Blosky in portable or installer version: https://github.com/Eole7/Blosky/releases.
-For the moment, Blosky has only been packaged for Windows
+- [Download](https://github.com/Eole7/Blosky/releases) the latest version of Blosky in portable or installer version.
+If you want to use nightly builds, download them in [Actions](https://github.com/Eole7/Blosky/actions?query=branch:master%20is:completed).
+  Blosky has been packaged for Windows, macOS and Linux, but it has Blosky only been tested on Windows for the moment.
   - If you select the version to be installed, ignore the Windows SmartScreen alerts, and then follow the instructions given by the installer
   - If you choose the portable version, just extract the zip file
 - Blosky has only a few syntaxes for the moment and lacks basic features; don't plan to make a real plugin with it